AJPachecoBaja/MECA482_Spring2022_FurutaPendulum/README.md

 ### 3.2 Simulink

    The Simulink program is a platform to create Model-Based, systen level design structures.
-With this we are able to simulate the Matlab code and verify our systems input/output values with auto generated graphs. using a block diagram format the Simulink program is easy to understand and follow, our raw simulink file can be found at [s_rotpen_bal](https://github.com/AJPachecoBaja/MECA482_Spring2022_FurutaPendulum/blob/main/s_rotpen_bal.slx).
+With this we are able to simulate the Matlab code and verify our systems input/output values with auto generated graphs.
+Using a block diagram format the Simulink program is easy to understand and follow, our raw simulink file can be found at [s_rotpen_bal](https://github.com/AJPachecoBaja/MECA482_Spring2022_FurutaPendulum/blob/main/s_rotpen_bal.slx).
 Shown below is our final Simulink model diagram.

    <p align="center">
   <img